AWS

 • dbt is used to transform and model the data stored in PostgreSQL.

-• Why: With DBT, we can apply transformations directly within the data warehouse.
+• Why: With dbt, we can apply transformations directly within the data warehouse.
 This makes our data pipelines more efficient and maintainable, which is a huge win for keeping everything organized and running smoothly.

 While CloudQuery can run locally as a binary or in Docker, for convenience, we’ll be running CloudQuery locally and the other services in Docker.
 This setup helps streamline the process and keeps the environment consistent.
 By these tools together, you’re creating a powerful setup that can collect, store, transform, and visualize our cloud asset data efficiently and effectively.